mdhasanpatwary/portfolio-app/README.md

 # or
 npm install

-# Start the development server
+# Start development server
 yarn dev
 # or
 npm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ---

 ## 📌 Notes

-- This is a **personal project** and still under active development.
+- This project is under active development.
-- SEO and meta enhancements will be added in future updates.
+- Future plans include full SEO support and performance audits.
-- Feel free to fork or use it as a starting point for your own portfolio.
+- Contributions and forks are welcome!

 ---